ballerina-guides/integration-samples/salesforce_api/sfdc-new-contact-to-twilio-sms/Readme.md

 ### Setting up a Salesforce account
 1. Create a Salesforce account and create a connected app by visiting [Salesforce](https://www.salesforce.com).
-2. Salesforce username, and password will be needed for initializing the listener.
+2. Salesforce username and password will be needed for initializing the listener.
 3. Once you obtained all configurations, Replace relevant places in the `Config.toml` file with your data.
 4. [Select Objects](https://developer.salesforce.com/docs/atlas.en-us.change_data_capture.meta/change_data_capture/cdc_select_objects.htm) for Change Notifications in the User Interface of Salesforce account.

 ### Setting up a Twilio account
 1. Create a [Twilio developer account](https://www.twilio.com/).
 2. Obtain the Account SID and Auth Token from the project dashboard.
-3. Obtain the phone number from the project dashboard and set as the value of the `fromNumber` variable in the `Config.toml`.
+3. Obtain the phone number from the project dashboard and set it as the value of the `fromNumber` variable in the `Config.toml`.
 4. Give a mobile number where the SMS should be sent as the value of the `toNumber` variable in the `Config.toml`.
 5. Once you obtained all configurations, Replace relevant places in the `Config.toml` file with your data.